 - Reject: To charity

-This step is tough for many of us as clothes are actually very sentimental and can hold a lot of memories.
-Don’t forget that the goal of such a closet cleanse is not to throw away anything you actually love even if you don’t use it as often, but to create a wardrobe without unnecessary clutter that you never use.
+This step is tough for many of us as clothes can be very sentimental and hold a lot of memories.
+Don’t forget that the goal of this closet cleanse is not to throw away anything you actually love, even if you don’t use it as often, but to create a wardrobe without unnecessary clutter that you never use.

 3. Stow the seasonal

 Regardless of where you live, there are seasonal shifts in the climate which will affect what you choose to wear.
 Most wardrobes are stuffed from A to Z with clothes from all seasons which means you’ll see twenty summer dresses alongside ten different winter coats.
 This increases the visual clutter, which in turn will increase stress.

 Some garments are worn all year round and cannot be divided into a season.
 Put them in a separate pile.
 For the remaining items, sort depending on the season you usually wear them in: spring/summer or fall/winter.
 You can create piles for all different seasons, but to simplify the process a bit, two piles are usually enough (and at least in the UK, the transitions of winter to fall and spring to summer are not that remarkable).

 When your wardrobe detox is in full swing, it is likely that your focus will be on all the clothes you own, so let us remind you to redirect the spotlight to the actual wardrobe.
 It’s not every day that your clothes are outside of your wardrobe space, and so here comes its five minutes in the spotlight!